garrido-mosqueira/hexagonal-architecture/README.md

-# Celonis Programming Challenge
+#Programming Challenge

 Dear applicant,

-Congratulations, you made it to the Celonis Programming Challenge!
+Congratulations, you made it to the Programming Challenge!

-The challenge itself should be timeboxed to 3 hours.
+The challenge itself should be time boxed to 3 hours.
 This means you should not work longer than that on the completion.
 If you can't make all points within the timeframe this is _not_ an issue.
 We will be happy to discuss any problems and ideas during the Challenge Interview.

 Why do we ask you to complete this challenge?

-First of all, we need to have some way of comparing different applicants, and we try to answer certain questions which we cannot out-right ask in an interview - also we don't want to ask too many technical questions in a face-to-face interview to not be personally biased in a potentially stressful situation.
+First, we need to have some way of comparing different applicants, and we try to answer certain questions which we cannot out-right ask in an interview - also we don't want to ask too many technical questions in a face-to-face interview to not be personally biased in a potentially stressful situation.
 To be as transparent as possible, we want to give you some insights into what we look at and how we evaluate.